yos-sk/bam_refiner/document/single_mode.md

     -o target.fa \
     -r target.txt
 ```
-You should prepare the target.txt whose format is chr:from-to.
+You should prepare the fasta file of target regions whose format is chr:from-to using [samtools](http://www.htslib.org).

-## Step 2: Extract unique k-mer
+### Step 2: Extract unique k-mer
+You can use [meryl](https://github.com/marbl/meryl.git) to count kmers. \
+You can also use [kmer_locate](https://github.com/yos-sk/kmer_locate.git) to search kmer positions.

 ```
 meryl count \